CDC Dog Import Requirements for Returning to the United States

 A few minutes of preparation can prevent major complications.

-CDC Dog Import Requirements FAQ
+CDC Dog Import Requirements for Returning to the United States FAQ

 Do I need to complete the CDC Dog Import Form if my dog is returning to the U.S.?